jedelman8/nxos-ansible/README.md

 snmp_server: 192.168.100.12
 ```

 The third location we'll store variables is in host specific variables files.
-Also within the working directory, create a new dir called `host_vars`.
+Also within the working directory, there will be a new dir called `host_vars`.
 The dir should contain as many files that are required that contain variables that can only be used for and by specific devices.
-In this example, we'll create three new yaml files that exist within the `host_vars` directory.
+In this example, there will be three new yaml files that exist within the `host_vars` directory.
 They are `sjc.yml`, `rtp.yml`, and `richardson.yml`.
 These file names must match the name of the device as defined in the inventory hosts file.

 > Variables can also be stored in the all.yml file that would exist in the group_vars directory.

 These three files look like the following: